Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 The curious change is that a standard update function in Elm returns a `(Model, Cmd Msg)` tuple, while ours returns `(Model, Effect)`.
 Why is that? `Cmd Msg` is an opaque type that is meant to be passed as-is to the Elm runtime.
 But in order to test that the correct side effect has been emitted we need to be able to inspect it: so we define our own type and we call it `Effect`.

 Then we can use the fantastic `elm-program-test` library (you can find it [here](https://package.elm-lang.org/packages/avh4/elm-program-test/latest)) to test our Elm programs.
-In the meanwhile, in our normal application we can use the `perform` function to convert the `Effect` representation of a side effect to its `Cmd Msg` counterpart.
+Meanwhile, in our normal application, we can use the `perform` function to convert the `Effect` representation of a side effect to its `Cmd Msg` counterpart.

-Similarly, we have another custom wrapper for single page applications called `Nri.Spa.Program` which mostly wraps `Browser.application`.
+Similarly, we have another custom wrapper for single-page applications called `Nri.Spa.Program` which mostly wraps `Browser.application`.

-The general lesson here is that just because Elm provides an `update` function with the shape `msg -> model -> (model, Cmd msg)` your own version **doesn't need to**.
-You might need more arguments, or different types, or even more return values.
-As long as you convert the result of your function to match the API of `Browser.element` you can have any level of customization.
+The general lesson here is that just because Elm provides an `update` function with the shape `msg -> model -> (model, Cmd msg)` your version **doesn't need to**.
+You might need more arguments, or different types, or more return values.
+As long as you convert the result of your function to match the API of `Browser.element` you can customize your API as much as you want.

-## How to write Elm files
+## How we write Elm files

 We don't believe in the mantra: